usequatro/quatro-web-client/README.md

 Libraries used:

 - React.
-- Redux: for global state management. (redux-thunk)
+- Redux: for global state management. (withredux-thunk)
 - Material-UI: for UI components and styling.
-- Redux Saga: for side effects, like triggering autosave.
+- Firebase Firestore: for listening and persisting updates in realtime.
+[Watch this tutorial](https://firebase.google.com/docs/firestore/query-data/listen).
 - React Router: for navigation.
 - Date-fns: for date and time manipulation.